Python Pandas DataFrame.plot.bar()

 is used to create a vertical bar plot, plot.barh()

 is used to create a horizontal bar plot.
-And also I explained the organization of the bar graph using various keyword arguments and explained stacked and unstacked plots when you have multiple columns on DataFrame.
+And also I explained the organization of the bar graph using various keyword arguments and explained stacked and unstacked plots, particularly when dealing with multiple columns in a DataFrame.

 Happy learning !!